 Timeshare Exchange Programs and Sales Incentives

-Timeshare exchange programs allow trades with other resort units in different locations for an additional fee.
-However, these trades usually cannot be guaranteed.
-There also may be some limits on exchange opportunities.
+Timeshare exchange programs allow trading with other resort units.
+Trades can be made in different locations for an additional fee.
+But these trades usually can't be guaranteed.
+There also may be limits on exchange opportunities.
 Most developers are affiliated with large exchange companies.

 Timeshare Exchange Companies